LopemigueISEP/lei-24-s2-1nb-g312/docs/sprintC/US020/01.requirements-engineering/Readme.md

 ### 1.7 Other Relevant Remarks

 * The area must be in hectares.
-* Typology must be selected by the GSM.
+* Typology must be selected by the GSM from the 3 previously defined.